Photo(Electro)Catalysis Laboratory

-Photo(electro)catalytic sustainable conversion
+Photo(electro)catalytic sustainable conversions

 Hydrogen (H2) is now being used as alternative to carbonaceous fuel because of highest energy density and non-toxic waste generation.
 However, electrochemical water splitting which consists of two important reactions; hydrogen evolution reaction (HER) and oxygen evolution reaction (OER), is considered as one of the most promising approach to produce H2, a renewable fuel.
 An efficient and durable catalyst must operate both of the half cell reactions (HER and OER) simultaneously under low over-potentials and exhibit fast reaction kinetics.
 Our group is focused on the development of non-noble metal based bifunctional catalysts for overall water splitting as a economic and sustainable development towards a renewable energy based society.